WUSTL-Biol4220/home/labs/lab_06A.md

 ```

-We can visualize that Newick string with the ocmmand
+We can visualize that Newick string with the command
 ```
 $ nw_display simple_newick.tre
                                        +-------------------------------------+ A